medcomdk/MedCom-FHIR-Communication/docs/index.md

 - [2.3.1 Reliable Messaging using VANSEnvelope](#231-reliable-messaging-using-vansenvelope)
 - [3.3 Reliable Messaging using MedCom FHIR Messaging](#33-reliable-messaging-using-medcom-fhir-messaging)

-### 2.2.1 Different Reliable Messaging scenarios
+### 2.2.2 Different Reliable Messaging scenarios

 This section provides a description of the different types of Reliable Messaging scenarios in generic terms.
 For specific handling of these scenarios for VANSEnvelope and FHIR Messages see the description in the detailed sections of the respective chapters for these subjects.

 The different types of Reliable Messaging scenarios are:

-- Scenario # 1a - Normally successful unsolicidated message or request message flow with acknowledgement request
+- Scenario #1 - Normally successful unsolicited message or request message flow with acknowledgement request
-- Scenario # 1b - Duplicate an unchanged message with a positive acknowledgement request
+- Scenario #2 - Duplicate an unchanged message with a positive acknowledgement request
-- Scenario # 2a - (Re) Sending Unchanged Message
+- Scenario #3 - (Re-)Sending Unchanged Message
-- Scenario # 2b - Message is sent normally, acknowledgement is lost along the way
+- Scenario #4 - Message is sent normally, acknowledgement is lost along the way
-- Scenario # 2c - (Re) Sending Modified Message
+- Scenario #5 - (Re-)Sending Modified Message

-#### 2.2.1.1 Scenario # 1a - Normally successful unsolicidated message or request message flow with acknowledgement request (Google translated)
+#### 2.2.2.1 Scenario #1 - Normally successful unsolicited message or request message flow with acknowledgement request (Google translated)

-An unsolicidated message or request message is sent with a new request for a positive acknowledgement from the Sending System to a Receiving System.
+An unsolicited message or request message is sent with a new request for a positive acknowledgement from the Sending System to a Receiving System.
 The Receiving System **SHALL** always send a positive acknowledgement to the Sending System.

-#### 2.2.1.2 Scenario # 1b - Duplicate an unchanged message with a positive acknowledgement request (Google translated)
+#### 2.2.2.2 Scenario #2 - Duplicate an unchanged message with a positive acknowledgement request (Google translated)

 Duplication of an unchanged message can be done in one of the following ways: